Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping: Problem Formulation and Preliminary Analysis

 where we assume $\mathcal{R}(x) \in [0, 1]$.

 The iterative training process leverages the generative nature of the model to perform self-generation and refinement based on reward signals.
 Specifically, we start with an initial model $\theta^{(0)}$.
-At the $(t+1)$-th iteration, the model undergoes improvement via the following three steps: \begin{itemize}\itemsep = -.2em \item \textbf{Generation step}: Generate $N_t$ data by $f(\cdot; \theta^{(t)})$. \item \textbf{Selection step}: For each synthetic data point $x$, include it into dataset $D_t$ with probability $\mathcal{R}(x)$.
-Suppose $n_t$ data are selected such that $|D_t|=n_t$. \item \textbf{Updating step}: Update $\theta^{(t)}$ to $\theta^{(t+1)}$ with $D_t$. \end{itemize} This iterative approach generates additional training data using synthetic samples, with the reward-guided selection process ensuring its quality.
+At the $(t+1)$-th iteration, the model undergoes improvement through the following three steps:

+This iterative approach generates additional training data using synthetic samples, with the reward-guided selection process ensuring its quality.
 The selected samples are then used to further enhance the model's generative performance \citep{feng2024beyond}.
-This process, carried out iteratively to maximize performance gains, is particularly effective in scenarios where high-quality specialized data is scarce—for example, in mathematical reasoning \citep{zelikman2022star, guan2025rstar, singhbeyond}.
+This process, carried out iteratively to maximize performance gains, is particularly effective in scenarios where high-quality specialized data is scarce, for example, in mathematical reasoning \citep{zelikman2022star, guan2025rstar, singhbeyond}.
 The algorithm framework is formalized in Algorithm \ref{alg:iterative}.
+In the selection step, the data may be selected with noise.
+We present a simple form here for ease of understanding, while our results extend to the noisy case in \cref{appen-subsec:noisy_reward}.

 When practitioners use this algorithm, a key challenge is determining how to set $N_t$ and $n_t$ across iterations.
-This decision is particularly important as the generation cost of foundation models often exceeds the training cost.
+This decision is particularly important, as the generation process of foundation models unually involves multiple forward propagations, and consequently, the generation cost often exceeds the training cost.
 Given a limited budget, it is crucial to design the process in a way that maximizes post-training gains.

 Specifically, we focus on identifying the optimal policy of $N_t$ and $n_t$ correlated with the generation cost and the training cost, respectively.
 Given the reward model and generator, $N_t$ can be viewed as a random variable dependent on $n_t$ and the selection rate.
 Therefore, we define the policy over $n_t$ as $\pi: \left\{n_t\right\}_{t=0,1,\cdots}$, and our objective is to identify the best scheme for $\pi$.